 The following temporary service suspensions are in effect (some since March 13) and remain so until further notice:

-- Chicago-Milwaukee corridor service restoration began June 1 with additional Hiawatha round-trips on June 29.
-Morning, afternoon and evening departures by Trains 330, 332, 338 & 342 from Milwaukee and Trains 329, 331, 337 & 339 from Chicago.
-Trains 329 & 330 will operate only on weekdays, all other trains daily.
-Reservations required except for holders of current Hiawatha Multi-Ride Tickets.
+- Chicago-Milwaukee corridor service, effective Feb 1, 2021, will include three daily Hiawatha round-trips: morning, afternoon and evening departures by Trains 331, 337 & 339 from Chicago and Trains 332, 338 & 342 from Milwaukee.
+Reservations required except for holders of current Hiawatha Multi-Ride Tickets, who use the RideReserve program to confirm their travel.
 Hiawatha peak fare surcharge suspended.
 Modified schedule on the I-41 Thruway Bus corridor with a single daily round-trip that connects with the Trains 332 & 339.

 - Chicago-St. Louis corridor service reduced to three daily round-trips by Lincoln Service Trains 300, 303, 306 & 307 and Texas Eagle Trains 21/421 & 22/422.